GeoArkadeep/Stresslog/docs/source/Examples.rst

 There are some important caveats to consider:

 - The SHmax_Azim values in the log actually range from 90° to 125° in the interval containing the fractures.
-- If these varying azimuths were accurate, we would expect to see considerable variation in fracture position, which is not observed in the data.
+- If these varying azimuths (as seen at the log scale) were indeed effecting the fracture pattern, we would expect to see considerable variation in fracture position, which is not observed in the data.

 This case study illustrates the complexity of real-world geomechanical analysis.
 Which model (if any) better describes reality is left upto the geological sensibility of the reader.